 How To Edit Your Content Before Submitting

-All creatives that are submitting content should conduct their own revisions and edits prior to submitting work.
-Do not rely on the editors to make corrections.
+All creatives should conduct their own revisions and edits prior to submitting work.
+Do not rely on editors or QAs to make corrections.
 Always try to submit content that is free of errors.
 When you submit work with mistakes and errors, it can affect your grade and lead to fewer assignments.

 What To Remove

 - Reiterate an idea that has already been stated.

 - Offer common knowledge or filler content.

 Review these tips for eliminating wordiness for specific ways to eliminate unnecessary words from your content.